jens-ajisai/spresense-BLE-with-XIAO-BLE/README.md

 #### Configure the Bluetooth HCI UART App
 * In the devicetree overlay (boards/seeedstudio_xiao_nrf52840.overlay)
 	* set the UART0 pins to match the spresense board, increase speed and add hw-flow-control
+	* reduce the speed to 115200.
+With 1000000 data was droped.
+I suggest to play with the speed if you need to send large data.
 	* disable i2c and spi as the pin configuration overlaps
 	* (for logging) (not required)
 		* activate UART over USB (cdc_acm_uart)